 - Sagging or Bubbling: A sagging or bulging ceiling is a serious sign that water has accumulated in your ceiling material.
 This can lead to structural damage and should be addressed immediately.

-- Peeling Paint or Wallpaper: Moisture from a ceiling leak can cause paint and wallpaper to peel or bubble.
-If you notice this happening, it’s a strong indicator of water infiltration.
+- Peeling Paint or Wallpaper: Moisture from a ceiling leak can cause paint and wallpaper to peel or bubble and can be caused by a roof leak that is dripping through the ceiling.
+If you notice these symptoms of water leaking from the ceiling, you’ll need to fix the issue as soon as possible.

 Common Causes of a Ceiling Leak